 Gail also advises on cross-border planning and, as an active practising member of both the Alberta and BC Bars, advises on estate planning and administration for Albertans with real estate interests in British Columbia.
 She advises institutional and individual trustees and beneficiaries on trustee responsibility and trust interpretation, administration, and variation for taxation and other purposes.
 In addition, Gail advises on probate and estate administration.

-Gail advises clients and other not-for-profit organisations on tax and other matters.
-She acts as a consultant on litigation involving estate or trust issues.
+Gail advises charities and other not-for-profit organisations on tax and other matters.
+She consults on litigation involving estate or trust issues.
 Gail also advises on the drafting, interpretation, and amendment of business trusts and their operational and liability issues.

-Gail is a frequent speaker to a variety of organizations on taxation, estate planning and administration, trusts, planned giving and charities and not-for-profit organisations.
-She is on the Executive Committee of STEP Calgary and recently was the co-instructor of the Wills and Estates course for the University of Calgary Law Faculty.
+Gail is a frequent speaker to a variety of organizations on taxation, estate planning and administration, trusts, planned giving, and charities and not-for-profit organizations.
+She is past Chair of STEP Calgary and recently was the co-instructor of the Wills and Estates course for the University of Calgary Law Faculty.

-- Best Lawyers in Canada, 2013
+- The Best Lawyers in Canada, Trusts and Estates, 2012 – 2023

 - Horace Harvey Gold Medal in Law

 - Presenter, “Reporting Requirements for Trusts and Other Short Snappers,” Miller Thomson (Calgary) Tax Seminar, April 5, 2018